Council adopted the Navigation Safety Bylaw 2026 on 27 May 2026, coming into effect on 1 June 2026.

-Otago is a boatie's paradise – but with the fun comes responsibility to keep you, passengers and whānau safe.
-This is why our Navigation Bylaw is so important.
+Otago is a boaties' paradise – but with the fun comes responsibility to keep you, passengers and whānau safe.
+This is why our Navigation Safety Bylaw is so important.

-The Otago Regional Council is refreshing its Navigation Safety Bylaw this year and your feedback is welcome.
+The Otago Regional Council updated the Navigation Safety Bylaw in 2026.

-Main proposed changes to the 2020 bylaw are:
+The key changes from the 2020 bylaw are:

-• A mandatory Automatic Identification System (AIS) to be carried by vessels 12 metres or bigger.
+• A mandatory Automatic Identification System (AIS) to be carried by certain vessels in Otago Harbour

 • A new online reporting system

 The area covered by this bylaw covers all harbours along the Otago coast, 12 nautical miles out to sea, and Lake Dunstan in Central Otago.
 However, the bylaw excludes Queenstown Lakes District.
-The QLDC has jurisdiction over all lakes and waterways in the Lakes district.
+The Queenstown Lakes District Council (QLDC) has jurisdiction over all lakes and waterways in the Lakes district.

 The bylaw regulates the movement of vessels on Otago's waters, including Otago Harbour, to encourage safety.
 This covers activities such as where to anchor, appropriate speed and when to wear a life jacket.